moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Field of Application

-If you want to use an costumized collision detection algorithm for selfcollisions or collisions with the environment then this is a useful plugin which provides you with the necessary interfaces.
+If you want to use a customized collision detection algorithm for self-collisions or collisions with the environment then this is the plugin that provides the necessary interfaces.

 ### Interface Description